-Cash and cash equivalents had a net decrease of P272.22 million mainly resulting from cash outflows resulting from operating activities, loan payments, additional investments in financial assets and fixed asset additions.
-The decrease in cash is partially offset by significant cash inflow from additional issuance of preferred shares to NCI.
+Cash and cash equivalents had a net decrease of P193.80 million mainly due to cash outflows resulting from fixed asset additions, loan payments, net additional investment in financial assets at FVOCI and dividend payments.
+The decrease in cash is partially offset by cash inflow from additional issuance of preferred shares to NCI and net cash inflow from operations.